-Of utmost importance in maintaining the pathway into care is the call center.
-With 24 hour, seven days a week capability to meet the patient and his or her family for an assessment, the patient understands that he or she matters, that his or her concern is important, and that AccentCare Snohomish County exists to address all needs as a partner in care.
-Referral patterns will be established with providers in the health care delivery system, as well as with community-based organizations that help identify those in need.
+Of utmost importance in maintaining the pathway into care is having a call center.
+With 24 hour, seven days a week capability, the patient understands that he or she matters, that his or her concern is important, and that AccentCare Pierce County exists to address their needs as a partner in care.
+Referral patterns will be established with providers in the health care delivery system, as well as with community based organizations that help identify those in need.

-- 11. Provide a copy of the following policies: - Admissions policy - Charity care or financial assistance policy - Patients' Rights and Responsibilities policy - Non-discrimination policy - Any other policies directly related with patient access (involuntary discharge)
+11. Provide a copy of the following policies:

+- Admissions policy - Charity care or financial assistance policy - Patients Rights and Responsibilities policy - Non-discrimination policy - Any other policies directly related with patient access (involuntary discharge)